 90 days from now, you’ll have yourself to thank.

 Part 5: Fast-Forwards — How to Unlock the “Shortcuts” That Will Dramatically Accelerate Your List Growth

-Other than having the right list-building plan (which parts 1 through 4 of this post gives you), the biggest factor for how fast you can grow your email list is 1:1 guidance and feedback.
+Other than having the right list-building plan (which parts 1 through 4 of this post give you), the biggest factor for how fast you can grow your email list is 1:1 guidance and feedback.

 In other words, the ability to get direct help from someone who has already accomplished what you’re trying to do when you need it.